-Reading about Continuous Integration, Continuous Deployment, CI/CD, and unit testing etc all seem a million miles away from daily life on the Mainframe.
+Reading about Continuous Integration, Continuous Deployment (CI/CD), unit testing, etc., all seem a million miles away from daily life on the Mainframe.

 Continuous Integration is a software development practice where members of a team integrate their work frequently; usually, each person integrates at least daily… Each integration is verified by an automated build… to detect integration errors as quickly as possible.

 Large software projects are plagued with integration issues, developer 1 changes code and breaks developer 2’s code.
-If you are not following a continuous integration approach this will only be discovered near release, resulting in many late nights for the developers and even more grey hairs for the project owners.
-It is at this point that coding standards fall precipitously and “hacking” a change in to “make it work” can ensure that the next project delivery starts with, often, severe technical debts.
-Unless you are the US government this debt will have to be paid resulting in longer release cycles and missing features.
+If you are not following a continuous integration approach, this will only be discovered near release, resulting in many late nights for the developers and even more grey hairs for the project owners.
+It is at this point that coding standards fall precipitously, and “hacking” a change to “make it work” can ensure that the next project delivery starts with, often, severe technical debts.
+Unless you are the US government, this debt will have to be paid, resulting in longer release cycles and missing features.

-Well our tooling enables our customer’s mainframe code to fit into industry best practice CI/CD environments and processes just like the one below.
-Because mainframe code compiled with Heirloom PaaS runs on the Java VM we are in the great position that we can utilize all the Java infrastructure that has been built in the last few years to support enterprise application development.
+Well, our tooling enables our customer’s mainframe code to fit into industry best practice CI/CD environments and processes just like the one below.
+Because mainframe code compiled with Heirloom runs on the Java VM, we are in a great position that we can utilize all the Java infrastructure that has been built in the last few years to support enterprise application development.

-Lets start with the Developer Workstation.
-Heirloom PaaS is delivered as both a development environment and a set of run time Jar files.
+Let’s start with the developer workstation.
+Heirloom is delivered as both a development environment and a Java framework.

 The code being worked on in the image above is a standard CICS application presenting a BMS screen to the user.
-With Heirloom PaaS, BMS screen definitions are automatically transformed into HTML5 templates with the initial template design mimicking the green screen that mainframe users are familiar with.
+With Heirloom, BMS screen definitions are automatically transformed into HTML5 templates, with the initial template design mimicking the green screen that mainframe users are familiar with.
 See an earlier post for a typical green screen sample program Mainframe Migration?
 Why?

-All our notifications back to the developers are done using using slack channels.
+All our notifications back to the developers are done using Slack channels.

 So what is the process flow?

-Heirloom PaaS migrates not just your mainframe code to a new platform, the Java VM.
+Heirloom migrates not just your mainframe code to a new platform, the Java VM.
 It also enables you to transform your developer and integration processes.
-When you use Heirloom Paas your mainframe projects and developers are now full citizens, and can adopt, industry best practices for continuous integration and deployment.
+When you use Heirloom, your mainframe projects and developers are now citizens of the open systems world and can adopt industry best practices for continuous integration and deployment.